Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 - `AxiomRemoteViewportDevClient` is a dev harness for transport-delivered frames/events, not a browser client
 - `AxiomRemoteViewportServer` is the current browser-facing demo path for remote viewport work
 - the current server/browser slice has moved from SSE plus HTTP image polling to WebSocket plus JPEG streaming
+- encoded video packet delivery now exists as an additive transport seam beside raw viewport frame delivery
+- `IVideoEncoder` now exists as the engine-owned video encode boundary
+- a macOS `VideoToolbox` H.264 encoder path now exists for headless remote-viewport bring-up
+- `AxiomRemoteViewportServer` now exposes H.264 diagnostics through separate `/h264` and `/h264/metadata` endpoints while preserving the current JPEG browser path
 - the current stream is meaningfully better than the original PNG-polling prototype, but is still too choppy for the target remote-editor experience
-- WebRTC plus H.264 is now the near-term transport priority rather than a later optional refinement
+- H.264 packet production now exists, but WebRTC is still the near-term transport priority rather than a later optional refinement
 - the long-lived browser editor UI should move into a root-level `EditorFrontend` workspace using React, Next.js, and Tailwind CSS instead of continuing to grow the inline server-served prototype
+- sandboxed validation on macOS can hide the availability of VideoToolbox H.264 encoders; authoritative H.264 validation should be done outside the sandbox on a Vulkan/MoltenVK-capable machine

 ## CLI